The fine folks at Rum Therapy put together a nice interview with me.

 Living the Slow life in North Carolina

-Then & Now from the Blue Ridge Mountains to the Allegheny Plateau
+Then & Now from the Blue Ridge to the Alleghenies

 a blue ridge point of view, in a violet world